-- Claim for services (except Psychotherapy) & follow same clinical documentation rules per MHRS. - BHCS strongly advises that all such staff's documentation be co-signed by a licensed LPHA.
+- Claim for services (except Psychotherapy) & follow same clinical documentation rules per MHRS. - BHCS requires that they be supervised by a licensed clinician. - BHCS strongly advises that all such staff's documentation be co-signed by a licensed LPHA.

 Resources: Staff Qualifications